 - Transformative Leader: Culturally responsive leaders who center community perspectives and critique and challenge systems of oppression by moving research to action, advocating for community-based goals and/or assuming leadership or partnering with school, district and community leaders.
 Transformative leaders who promote inclusive, non-oppressive school contexts that serve the best interests of students, families and communities for a more equitable and socially just education system and society.

 You must complete 90-quarter credit hours and a traditional dissertation.

 Download the ELPS Doctoral Program Overview (PDF) for comprehensive information.

-At times, students opt to If you are approved to pursue certification for an Administrative License through the Colorado Department of Education (CDE): the Initial Administrator (Superintendent) License or the Initial Administrator (Director of Special Education) License, you must complete the optional six-credit hour administrator internship (300 contact hours) in addition to the Ph.D. program requirements.
+If you are approved to pursue certification for an Administrative License through the Colorado Department of Education (CDE): the Initial Administrator (Superintendent) License or the Initial Administrator (Director of Special Education) License, you must complete the optional six-credit hour administrator internship (300 contact hours) in addition to the Ph.D. program requirements.
 The University of Denver has not yet determined whether the program meets licensure requirements in a state other than Colorado or in any U.S. protectorates.
 If you want to pursue licensure in a state other than Colorado, contact the state’s Board of Education to determine whether the program meets licensure requirements.